DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-09-06-Sequential Detection of Switches.md

 ---
-title: "Sequential Detection of Switches in Models with Changing Structures"
+author_profile: false
 categories:
 - Statistics
 - Machine Learning
 - Data Analysis
+classes: wide
+date: '2024-09-06'
 tags:
 - Change-Point Detection
 - Sequential Analysis
 - Structural Change

-author_profile: false
-classes: wide
-# toc: true
-# toc_label: The Complexity of Real-World Data Distributions
+title: Sequential Detection of Switches in Models with Changing Structures
 ---

 Sequential detection of switches in models with changing structures is a critical aspect of real-time data analysis.
 It involves identifying points in a data sequence where the underlying statistical properties shift, signaling a change in the model structure.
 This process is essential in fields like finance, signal processing, manufacturing, environmental monitoring, and engineering, where timely detection of structural changes can significantly impact decision-making and system performance.
 This document delves into the theoretical framework, advanced techniques, practical implementations, and real-world applications of detecting switches in models with changing structures.